 One of only four Palladian bridges of this design in the world can be crossed at Prior Park, which was created in the 18th century by local entrepreneur Ralph Allen, with advice from 'Capability' Brown and the poet Alexander Pope.

-This year, things are different at Prior Park as the garden undergoes major restoration on its historic dams.
-Built in the mid-1700s, both time and the destructive American signal crayfish have taken their toll on these structures and the dams are in need of major and expert attention.
+The historic dams at Prior Park have recently undergone a major restoration.
+Built in the mid-1700s, both time and the destructive American signal crayfish took their toll on these structures and the dams needed major and expert attention.

 During school holidays there are activities in the garden for families.
 The Tea Shed is open for refreshments each weekend and on selected days during the school holidays – please check the website for up to date information.